Creating and Using Layout Templates

 To use the layout as your template whenever you open a New Layout file, specify it as your template in the Preferences dialog.

-- Select Edit> Preferences from the menu to open the Preferences dialog.
+- Select Edit> Preferences from the menu on a PC or Chief Architect> Preferences on a Mac.

-- On the New Plans panel of the dialog, click the Browse... button to the right of the Layout Template text field.
+- On the New Plans panel, click the Browse button to the right of the Layout Template text field.

-- In the Select a Layout Template File dialog, browse to the location of your new layout template file and click Open to specify this file as your layout template.
+- In the Select a Layout Template File dialog that opens next, browse to the location of your new layout template file and click Open to specify this file as your layout template.

 - Click OK to close the Preferences dialog and apply your change.